aflathorea/Hazard/README.md

 <br>
 Running options:<br>
 >hazard<br>
 This option does forecast.
-The run takes 5 minutes.<br>
+The run takes 1 minute.<br>
 Produces the output: H55_02.YYYY-MM-DD.txt.
 This is a summary file which lists all the horizons.<br>
 A horizon means a group of sets having same statistic, 451 by example.<br>
 There are others files which contain the sets for each horizon.<br>
 If you do not know what to choose, choose the file H55_NEXT.YYYY-MM-DD_4510.txt and the firsts sets from the file.<br>
 >hazard h<br>
 This option does history analysis for last set.
-The run takes 5 minutes.<br>
+The run takes 1 minute.<br>
 Produces the output: H55_01.YYYY-MM-DD.txt.<br>
 The rawdata.txt should contain 11 sets.
 It compares the 11th set against the others 10.<br>
 Use this option to check the accuracy of your predictions.<br>
->hazard a<br>
-This option does history analysis for all sets.
-The run takes 1 hour.<br>
-Produces the output: H55_03.YYYY-MM-DD.txt.<br>
-Makes the same thing like previous option but for all the sets in rawdata.txt<br>
 <br>
 The application was developed with QTCreator, if you have installed QTCreator open the file Source/CMakeLists.txt.<br>
 To compile the project:<br>